furqan-shah2/exploring-text-data/index.md

 # Introduction

-In this tutorial, we will apply some basic textual analysis on data extracted from 23 companies’ annual reports.
+In this tutorial, we will apply some basic textual analysis on data extracted from 23 companies’ annual reports (provided on the repository for this page).
 The example data used is self-annotated, where narratives are classified into the following categories for each company annual report: Financial, Human, Intellectual, Natural, Social & Relationship, Manufactured, and an Unclassified category.
 This classification helps us explore different aspects of the companies’ reports and analyze how they communicate various types of information.
 I will go through basic textual analysis tasks including cleaning, tokenizing, analyzing, and visualizing text data.

 ## Step 1: Load and Install Required Libraries